munificent/craftinginterpreters/book/strings.md

 Our little VM can represent three types of values right now: numbers, Booleans, and `nil`.
 Those types have two important things in common: they're immutable and they're small.
-The worst case is number, and even it fits in two 64-bit words.
+Numbers are the largest, and even they fit into two 64-bit words.
 That's a small enough price that we can afford to pay it for all values, even Booleans and nils which don't need that much space.

 Strings, unfortunately, are not so petite.
 There's no maximum length for a string.
-Even if we were to artificially cap it at some painfully small limit like <span name="pascal">255</span> characters, that's still too much memory to spend on every single value.
+Even if we were to artificially cap it at some contrived limit like
+<span name="pascal">255</span> characters, that's still too much memory to spend
+on every single value.

 <aside name="pascal">